Table of Contents

 1. Add the current scene to File > Build Settings or Build Profiles > Scene List;

-2. Switch to the target platform (e.g., Android/iOS), and verify that the package name (Bundle ID) matches the License Key;
+2. Switch to the target platform (e.g., Android / iOS), and check if the bundle ID is consistent with the License Key;

 Switch Platform